- Sea Adventurer (charter)

 Gold Harbour – At the foot of the Bertrab Glacier, Gold Harbour is often referred to as the "jewel in the island’s crown."
 In addition to a large king penguin colony, you are likely to see elephant and fur seals, gentoo penguins, giant petrels, and perhaps even some light-mantled albatross.

-This morning you arrive at Elephant Island, made famous by the Shackleton expedition.
+Today arrive at Elephant Island, made famous by the Shackleton expedition.
 Awesome glaciers, speckled with pink algae, create a dramatic backdrop.
-Weather permitting, you enjoy a Zodiac cruise around the island and have an opportunity to view a thriving chinstrap penguin colony.
+Weather permitting, enjoy a Zodiac cruise around the island and the opportunity to view a thriving chinstrap penguin colony.

 As you cruise the waters of the Antarctic Peninsula and its adjacent islands, your daily schedule of landings are dependent upon weather and ice conditions.
 There is the possibility that you may visit a research station and witness the scientific activities conducted by the multinational community of scientists working there.
 The expeditionary nature of your voyage precludes guaranteeing specific stops; in the past your guides have visited the locations below.
 This list serves as a guideline only of the places you may experience.